AdhikariSamrat/architecture-center/docs/guide/blockchain/quorum-blockchain-service-on-azure.md

 - Supports open-source clients and tools such as Truffle, MetaMask, Solidity and Geth
 - Provides extensions for Visual Studio Code
   - Users can also build and deploy smart contracts to QBS via Visual Studio Code
-- Provides management APIs and supports monitoring and logging of blockchain nodes with integration to Azure Monitor.
+- Provides management APIs and supports monitoring and logging of blockchain nodes with integration to Azure Monitor

 ## Getting Started